 - Sunflower seeds

-No matter what else is in your pasta salad, always add three large green onions, sliced, or half of a small red onion, diced.
-The types of onions are completely interchangeable, although I tend to use green onions for Asian-style salads.
+No matter what else is in your pasta salad, always add a few sliced green onions or half of a diced small red onion.
+The types of onions are completely interchangeable, although green onions are usually included in Asian-style pasta salads.

 Then mince 3 tablespoons fresh herbs and/or grate 2 teaspoons orange or lemon zest (the peel minus the bitter white pith).

-For Asian-style pasta salads, consider cilantro, basil, and/or the citrus zests.
+Tip: For Asian-style pasta salads, consider cilantro, basil, and/or the citrus zests.
 Dill and mint are usually compatible with creamy-style salads.
-Because rosemary and tarragon are such strong flavors, use just 1 tablespoon of either herb combined with 2 tablespoons of minced parsley.
+Rosemary and tarragon are strong flavors, so use just 1 tablespoon of either herb combined with 2 tablespoons of minced parsley.

 And if you’re ever in doubt about which herbs to use, you’ll never go wrong with good ol’ chopped fresh parsley.

 You’ll need about 1 cup salad dressing to coat the salad.
-The key is to make sure the dressing is thick and emulsified; otherwise, the pasta absorbs the vinegar while the oil clings in droplets to the pasta’s surface.
-Stick with milder rice wine vinegar or lemon juice.
-Balsamic vinegar, while flavorful, turns the pasta an unattractive brown, and stronger vinegars make bright green vegetables drab.
+The key is to make sure the dressing is thick and emulsified, so the pasta absorbs the oil and vinegar evenly.
+For best results, use a mild rice wine vinegar or lemon juice.
+Balsamic vinegar turns the pasta an unattractive brown.